djaffer/React-Table-Sort/README.md

 # React-Table-Sort
-A simple app that sorts data in a table by age or name
+A simple app that sorts data in a table by age or name.